-The approach to designing your proposal
+/ How to approach designing your proposal

 This gives an overview of the process and what professional advisors we recommend you should involve.
-It outlines the requirement for Design Statements to support proposals and what content should be in them.
+It outlines the requirement for design statements to support proposals and what content should be in them.
 It then goes on to describe the ecosystems approach which should be used as a basis for considering your design.
-Finally, it gives a broad introduction to the sense of place of the National Park; the main landscape settings and the character of the build environment of the National Park.
-You should read this part of the guidance when developing your development brief and design approach.
+Finally, it gives a broad introduction to the 'sense of place' of the National Park; the main landscape settings and the character of the build environment of the National Park, You should read this part of the Guidance when developing your development brief and design approach.